Riga United FC: Records and statistics

 Murat Kelkit holds the record for most league appearances for Riga United first team.
 Justin Walley holds the record for reserve team appearances as he was the only player to feature in every reserve team game during the team's first season in 2014.

 The youngest player to ever play for Riga United in a competitive match is Till van Zwamen, who was 16 when he made his league debut.
 The oldest player to play for Riga United is Justin Walley, who was 43 years when he played during the 2014 season.

 The all-time leading goalscorer for Riga United is Josu Samaniego del Campo.
-Slava Melniks was the first player to score a hat trick for Riga United in national competition when he scored 4 goals for the reserves against FK Lielupe on July 26, 2014.
+Vjačeslavs "Slava" Meļņiks was the first player to score a hat trick for Riga United in national competition when he scored 4 goals for the reserves against FK Lielupe on July 26, 2014.

-The club set a new home attendance record on July 11, 2013 when 140 supporters watched their 1-2 defeat to then league two leaders Marienburg.
+The club set a new home attendance record on July 11, 2013 when 140 supporters watched their 1-2 defeat to then League Two leaders Marienburg.
 In September 2013, 125 supporters watched Riga United Ladies Latvian cup semi-final; a record crowd for the ladies team.

-Uldis Aliks became the first Riga United player to receive a red card in league two, when he was sent off after being cautioned twice in the same game away to Upesciems on July 18, 2013.
+Uldis Aliks became the first Riga United player to receive a red card in league twice, when he was sent off after being cautioned twice in the same game away to Upesciems on July 18, 2013.